TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

   - Web URL: https://github.com/{owner}/{repo}/issues/{issue_number}

 ### Notes
-- GitHub exposes pull requests through issue endpoints; this affects API responses only, not identifier structure.
-- Locking conversations, modifying labels, changing assignees, or toggling open/closed state do not change the identifier.
+- Editing issue fields (title, body, labels, assignees, lock state, open/closed) does not change the identifier.
-- Issue transfer to another repository changes the identifier namespace from (owner₁, repo₁, issue_number) to (owner₂, repo₂, issue_number).
-- Issue deletion permanently renders the identifier non-addressable.
-  Routing is terminated upon deletion.
+- Issue transfer or deletion is a platform-defined operation but is **assumed not to occur** within the experimental scope.

 ---